Ubisoft: Continued expansion (2003–2015)

 Ubisoft announced plans in 2013 to invest $373 million into its Quebec operations over 7 years.
 The publisher is investing in the expansion of its motion capture technologies and consolidating its online games operations and infrastructure in Montreal.
 By 2020, the company would employ more than 3,500 staff at its studios in Montreal and Quebec City.
+In February 2013, it began offering games from third-party publisher including Electronic Arts and Warner Bros.
+Interactive Entertainment on Uplay and its own games to EA's Origin.

 In July 2013, Ubisoft announced a breach in its network resulting in the potential exposure of up to 58 million accounts including usernames, email address, and encrypted passwords.
 The firm denied any credit/debit card information could have been compromised, issued directives to all registered users to change their account passwords, and recommended updating passwords on any other website or service where a same or similar password had been used.
 All the users who registered were emailed by the Ubisoft company about the breach and a password change request.
 Ubisoft promised to keep the information safe.

 In March 2015, the company set up a Consumer Relationship Centre in Newcastle-upon-Tyne.
 The centre is intended to integrate consumer support teams and community managers.
 Consumer Support and Community Management teams at the CRC are operational 7 days a week.